asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ####Third-Party Libraries and Frameworks

-If your team adopts many third-party libraries to address identical or even similar problems consider adding agreed upon libraries to your coding conventions document.
+If your team adopts several third-party libraries to address identical or even similar problems consider adding agreed upon libraries to your coding conventions document.
 This can be the used as the rationale to reject code reviews that add additional third-party libraries in favor of the agreed upon libraries.

 ####Rule Rationale